qburst/PDF-Search/README.md

 * Screen to upload pdf files
 * Search full text of the files in entire repository
+* OpenId based login, presently support yahoo & google
+* Visualization of the search results using D3

 ## Notes for Contributors